openplans/openblock-old/docs/install/geodata.rst

                         multiple_cities=True in the METRO_LIST of your
                         settings.py, and after you have created some appropriate Locations.
+  -r, --reset           Whether to delete existing blocks and start from
+                        scratch.
+This will attempt to fix other models that have foreign keys to blocks; use at your own risk though.
+  -b FILTER_BOUNDS, --filter-bounds=FILTER_BOUNDS
-  -b, --filter-bounds   Whether to skip blocks outside the metro extent from
-                        your settings.py.
-Default True.
+                        Whether to skip blocks outside the metro extent from your settings.py.
+Default 1 (true); use 0 to disable.
+  -l FILTER_LOCATION, --filter-location=FILTER_LOCATION
+                        A location (spelled as location-type-slug:location-
+                        slug) that will be used to filter out blocks outside its boundaries.
+May be passed more than once.
   -e ENCODING, --encoding=ENCODING
                         Encoding to use when reading the shapefile